By Geetika Mantri

 Mental health interventions can also take the shape of alleviating social and economic deprivation and enabling equal opportunities.
 As journalists, we must approach suicides and mental health with an evolving and intersectional understanding – not only to add value to our stories, but also for public good, which remains one of the tenets of impactful journalism.

-You can use this resource for guidelines on reporting suicides.
-Turn to page 7 for specific suggestions.
+You can use this resource for more information on reporting suicides.

 Geetika Mantri is Senior Editor of The News Minute and member, Network of Women in Media, India.
 She won the Project SIREN Award for sensitive reportage on suicides, announced by the Centre for Mental Health and Policy at ILS, Pune, in September 2021.